CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 - Improved display of player output in local test page.
 - Better handling of errors from initializing modules.
-- `setFrameDuration()` now throws errors on negative or null values.
+- `setFrameDuration()` now throws an exception on non-positive values.

 ## 3.3.1